Billy Jones (railroader): Billy Jones Wildcat Railroad

 The railroad owns five open-air passenger cars, four of which came from Billy Jones' ranch, and were originally built for the Overfair Railway at the 1915 Panama–Pacific International Exposition (other cars and locomotives from the railway are currently at the Swanton Pacific Railroad), and a special handicap car for wheelchair passengers built in the mid-1990s for ADA compliance.
 Each of the regular cars can seat up to 24 passengers, while the handicap car can seat up to three wheelchairs or roughly 12 passengers.
 A train composed of all five cars can carry 108 passengers.
 This can create capacity issues on the railroad's busiest days.
 To alleviate this issue, the railroad commenced construction on a fifth regular car, which is slightly different in construction, using modular seats for easier cleaning.
 Because the original car drawings are lost, the railroad had to resort to reverse-engineering one of the existing cars.
 The car, named LIVE OAK, entered revenue service on December 10, 2016.
 A full six-car train can seat up to 132 passengers at once, 120 if the handicap car is not used.
 In the following years, Cars 1-4 were rebuilt by volunteers to the same standards as LIVE OAK.
 In addition to the passenger cars, the railroad also owns a utility flat and a ballast hopper for work trains, plus three flatcars donated to the railroad in 2015, of which only one is rail-worthy and mainly used for storing the ramps used to get equipment on and off trucks.
 A self-propelled motorcar affectionately known as the "Putt-Putt" was used as a weedspraying car until it was scrapped sometime in 2012 for being unsafe, as well as the city forbidding the use of conventional weedspray in Vasona Park, forcing the railroad to use its own blend, as well as pull weeds by hand.

 The Billy Jones Wildcat Railroad also operates a historic Savage carousel named after one of the organization's founders, William "Bill" Mason.
 The carousel is located next to the railroad's depot in Oak Meadow Park and has its own unique history, having taken part in the 1915 Panama–Pacific International Exposition in San Francisco.
+It is one of three historic clockwise-turning English carousels in the United States.